edu94du/project-cinema/README.md

-# Projeto criado com React App
+# Project made with React App

-Projeto criado com base no curso do sujeito programador, Onde pega as informações de JSON o mostra na aplicação react
+Project made with react application by sujeito programador as brazilian course

-## Scripts disponiveis
+## Scripts aviable

-Tecnologias usuadas:
+Technologies:

  React, React Router DOM, Toastify

-Para roda o projeto, Digite o comando a baixo:
+How to start the project:

 ### `npm start`

-Apos abrir irá gerar uma aba no seu navegador rodando na porta 3000
+after this will open on local host:3000 port.